Mythcell/sisepai/README.md

 Hakka Chinese (the language my family speak), and the terminology is a mix of terms that I have coined as well as conventions used by my family.

-### The Code
+### Code Structure

-The code is a simple implementation of the game logic using rules-based computer agents.  `sisepai.py` contains all the necessary classes and functions to model the game objects (Cards, Sets, Decks, Players), while `game.py` contains the core game logic.
+The code is a simple implementation of the game logic using a rules-based agent.  `sisepai.py` contains all the necessary classes and functions to model the game objects (Cards, Sets, Decks, Players), while `game.py` contains the core game logic.
 The files require `numpy` to run.